Our Happy Destiny: my keynote talk at Atlanta Poly Weekend

 What I’d like to do here is say my piece – and pardon me if you’ve heard some of it before – and then throw it open for discussion.

 A few things right away.
 We’re getting on TV a lot more, and it’s only beginning.
 This matters to the culture.
 And by and large, it’s been pretty damn good TV – that emphasizes how much polys care for each other, and how they work at making their relationships good for everyone involved.
 There were a lot of human-interest news reports like this in the last year, some of them really breaking ground for positivity.
 There was the Polyamory: Married and Dating series last summer on the Showtime network – which was successful enough that it’s been renewed for a second season.
 And the best-ever portrayal of us on mainstream TV in my opinion happened just a couple weeks ago on the Oprah Winfrey network, with the hour-long Lisa Ling "Our America" documentary including Gina, Shaun, Jessie, Wes, and Ginny here.
-We could not have asked for better representatives, or for better media treatment of them.
-We really owe you guys immensely, for the wonderful thing you have done for us.
+We really owe you guys immensely.

 This is worlds away from how the media used to be toward the poly vision, on TV especially.
 They really didn’t used to have a clue what it was, or how to treat it other than as a joke or something to pretend to be shocked by.
 They still don’t always think it’s a good idea, but at least they usually get it now.
 And, so do more and more watchers and readers and listeners.
 People are learning the word.
 The idea that happy multi-love relationships exist, and are happening, and can be a successful way of life for some people – it's much more out there in the culture than it used to be.
 And that’s going to grow, and grow.